Iranian officials say Tehran prison blaze killed 4 inmates | Law-Order

 - Egypt

 The blaze was extinguished after several hours and no detainees escaped, state media said.
-They said the fire broke out after a fight between prisoners, in an apparent attempt to distance the events there from the ongoing protests.
+Authorities have attempted to distance the events at the prison from the ongoing protests, while state media has offered conflicting accounts of the violence.
 Hundreds are being held at Evin, where human rights groups have reported repeated abuses of prisoners.

-State media originally reported nine people were injured but the Judiciary website Mizan.news on Sunday said four inmates died of smoke inhalation and 61 others were injured.
-It said all four who died were in prison on robbery convictions.

-Ten inmates were hospitalised, with four of them in serious condition, Mizan reported.
-It said some prisoners had tried to escape but failed.

-State TV on Sunday aired video of the fire's aftermath, showing scorched walls and ceilings in a room it said was the upper floor of a sewing workshop at the prison.

-"This fire was caused by a fight between some prisoners in a sewing workshop,'' said Tehran Gov. Mohsen Mansouri. ''The workshop was set up to create jobs" for prisoners, he said.

-Iran's state-run IRNA news agency reported Saturday that there were clashes between prisoners in one ward and prison personnel, citing a senior security official.
-The official said prisoners set fire to a warehouse full of prison uniforms, which caused the blaze.
-He said the "rioters" were separated from the other prisoners to de-escalate the conflict.
-The official said the "situation is completely under control" and that firefighters were extinguishing the flames.
-Later, Tehran prosecutor Ali Salehi said that calm had returned to the prison and that the unrest was not related to the protests which have swept the country for four weeks.
-IRNA later reported nine people had been injured, without elaborating.
-It published video showing burnt debris scattered around a building, with firefighters spraying down the blaze's embers.
 Families of inmates gathered Sunday near the prison hoping for news of their loved ones inside.
-Masoumeh, 49, who only gave her first name, said his 19-year-old son was taken to the prison two weeks ago after taking part in the street protests.
-"I cannot trust news about his health, I need to see him closely," she said.
+Masoumeh, 49, who only gave her first name, said her 19-year-old son was taken to the prison two weeks ago after taking part in the street protests.
+“I cannot trust news about his health, I need to see him closely,” she said.

 Another man, Reza, who also gave only his first name, said his brother has been in Evin Prison since last year after he was involved in a violent quarrel.
 “He did not call us in recent days and following last night's fire I am here to learn what happened to him,” he said.

-The semiofficial Fars news agency, believed to be close to the elite Islamic Revolutionary Guard, said Sunday that some prisoners who tried to escape entered a minefield situated in the northern part of the prison.
-"It is said the sound of explosions was related to the case," the report said, offering no additional details.
-A later Fars report said no mines were ignited by prisoners.

-Online video of the prison fire appeared to show rounds being launched into the area by security forces, followed by the sound of an explosion.
+Online video of the prison fire appeared to show projectiles being launched into the prison's area by security forces, followed by the sound of at least two explosions.
 It wasn't immediately clear what kind of rounds Iranian security forces used in the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)